Jim Boeheim: Coaching

 In 1969, Boeheim decided to coach basketball and was hired as a graduate assistant at Syracuse under Roy Danforth.
 Soon thereafter he was promoted to a full-time assistant coach and was a member of the coaching staff that helped guide the Orangemen to the 1975 NCAA tournament, where Syracuse University made its first Final Four appearance.

 In 1976, Danforth left to become the head basketball coach and athletic director at Tulane University.
-A coaching search then led to nought, and Boeheim was promoted by athletic director Les Dye in a 3–2 split hiring decision to become Syracuse's seventh head coach.
-He won the first game against Harvard by 20 points.
+A coaching search then led to naught, and Boeheim was promoted by athletic director Les Dye in a 3–2 split hiring decision to become Syracuse's seventh head coach.
+He won the first game against Harvard by 20 points, and finished the season with a 26–4 record and a Sweet 16 appearance.

-Apart from his brief stint in the pros, Boeheim has spent his entire adult life at Syracuse, as either a student-athlete (1962-1966), assistant coach (1969-1976) or head coach (1976-2023), a rarity in modern-day major collegiate athletics.
+Apart from his brief stint in the pros, Boeheim has spent his entire adult life at Syracuse, as either a student-athlete (1962–1966), assistant coach (1969–1976) or head coach (1976–2023), a rarity in modern-day major collegiate athletics.
 In 2018, CBSSports.com writer Matt Norlander emphasized this in a piece where he speculated on potential successors for Boeheim, stating:Boeheim does not have a parallel in major college athletics.
 There has never been a Division I coach in men's basketball, women's basketball or football who has spent more than 40 years at their alma mater and never coached anywhere else.
 Boeheim's the only one.
 There is no coaching figure more synonymous and literally affiliated with only one school.

 Norlander also noted that Boeheim entered the 2018–19 season with nearly as many wins on his official coaching record, and more when counting wins vacated by the NCAA, than all of his predecessors combined, and in his various roles at Syracuse had been involved in over half of all games in Syracuse's 114-year basketball history.

 In 1986, Boeheim was offered the head coaching job at Ohio State but turned it down to stay at Syracuse.

-During a Syracuse–Georgetown game in the early 1980s, Hoyas star Patrick Ewing was nearly struck by an orange, and at times had endured racial taunts from the SU student section.
+During a Syracuse–Georgetown game on January 10, 1983, Hoyas star Patrick Ewing was nearly struck by an orange, and at times had endured racial taunts from the SU student section.
 Boeheim borrowed a microphone and threatened to forfeit the game if fans continued to throw objects at Ewing.